Major links

 • Kernel regression is supervised

-7. Boosting a set of weak learners generally produces a classifier whose decision boundary is:
+7. Boosting a set of weak learners generally produces a decision boundary that is:

 Answer: B